Winslow Oliver

-Winslow Paul Oliver (born March 3, 1973) is an American former professional football running back in the National Football League (NFL) for the Carolina Panthers and Atlanta Falcons.
+Winslow Paul Oliver (born March 3, 1973) is an American former professional football player who was a running back in the National Football League (NFL) for the Carolina Panthers and Atlanta Falcons.
+He played college football for the New Mexico Lobos.

 Career

 Oliver is a 1991 graduate of Kempner High School in Sugar Land, Texas.
 He also attended the University of New Mexico, where he set a number of team records and was awarded the 1996 Hula Bowl MVP.

 In the third round of the 1996 NFL draft (#73 overall pick) Oliver was selected by the Panthers.
 He played for the Panthers for three seasons, mainly on special teams.
 His jersey was #20.
 The highlight of his career was an 84-yard punt return for a touchdown against the New Orleans Saints on September 8, 1996.

 He became a free agent and played for the Falcons in the 1999 and 2000 seasons, before being released.
 In 1999 he wore #33, before switching to #26 his last year in the NFL.